simplesquid/nova-enum-field/README.md

             new EnumFilter('user_permissions', UserPermissions::class),

-            // Or with optional filter name:
+            // With optional filter name:
             (new EnumFilter('user_type', UserType::class))
                 ->name('Type of user'),